 How often do you visit your dentist?
 We may not admit it but this is something that many people have been forgetting or have been setting aside.
-Dental visit is just as important as getting your regular medical check-ups.
-Regular dental visits are important because they spot health problems earlier to prevent development and further damage.
+A dental visit is just as important as getting your regular medical check-ups.
+Regular dental visits are important because they spot health problems earlier to prevent the development and further damage.
 There are also some diseases and medical conditions that can be diagnosed from the symptoms that appear in the mouth.

 Dental visits are important because they help keep your teeth and gums healthy.
 It is strongly encouraged for an individual to have a regular visit at least every 6 months.
 During dental visits, oral health provides ask questions to learn about the patient’s oral health practices to also provide education that will help the patient reduce the risk of developing oral problems.